View on GitHub

 TeslaMate: MQTT to ABRP

-Inside the ABRP (web)app, navigate to your car settings and use the “generic” card (last one at the very bottom) to generate your user token.
-Make a note of that token and keep it to yourself.
+3. Use the “generic” card (last one at the bottom) to generate your user token

 ABRP: